kyle-n/kyle-n.github.io/_posts/2023-05-03-code-simplicity.md

 ---
 layout: post
 title: Above all else, code should be simple
-image: simplicity.png
+image: ocean.jpg
 caption: Via Stable Diffusion
 ---

 Last year, I read a book that profoundly affected how I think about writing software. [“A Philosophy of Software Design”](https://www.amazon.com/Philosophy-Software-Design-2nd/dp/173210221X/ref=monarch_sidesheet) by John K. Ousterhout is a short volume with a radical thesis: The most important quality your code can have is to be *simple*. [^1] Ousterhout argues simplicity affects code quality than any specific pattern or language or design choice.

-[^1]: Obviously the *most* most important quality of code is that it delivers some business value.
-Otherwise it’s just academic or for fun.

-> The greatest limitation in writing software is our ability to understand the systems we are creating.
-(Ch.
-1)

 ## Software engineering is in the mind

 Ousterhout notes that other engineering disciplines face many constraints on their designs because they work in the physical world.
 There are only so many ways to build a bridge, because bridges have to deal with gravity.

 Software engineers, however, have fewer limitations.
-For low-level programs, we must worry about memory and file size, but our designs are mostly constrained only by our ability to *understand* them.
+For low-level programs, we must worry about memory and file size, but otherwise:

+> The greatest limitation in writing software is our ability to understand the systems we are creating.
+(Ch.
+1)

 The best way to make an application understandable is to write simple code.
 Simple code is also easy to build and easy to maintain.
 Simple code can have more features added to it before becoming unwieldy.